 The present infrastructure includes a boiler set sufficient to run two medium sized driers, only one drier is presently installed.
-NZDL have indicated their intention to add a further drier in about 2011, eighteen months notice will be given.
-Cream handling will probably be added in time via an AMF or Butter plant.

 The existing arrangement is connected to two overhead lines that pass the site, this is a temporary connection to allow initial start up.
-The next investment on the part of NZDL will lead to the need for at least two dedicated cables to be run from Studholme which will connect to the existing works.
-An extension to the Studholme 11 kV switchboard will be required to suit this project.
+The current loading and the connecting of additional irrigation load will require an investment for at least two dedicated cables to be run from Studholme which will connect to the existing works.
+Alterations or possible extension to the Studholme 11 kV switchboard will be required to suit this project.
 Transpower have been requested to allow for this in their project.